c-ggreen/Budget-Tracker/README.md

 - There aren't any interesting visuals such as charts or graphs

 ## Closing Remarks
 This project is a great practical tool for everyday use.
 With more development and additions I believe it has the potential to be a staple for users who are interested in personal finance and productivity.
-If you'd like to see my progress, or try out the application for yourself, feel free to visit my [GitHub Pages](https://c-ggreen.github.io/Budget-Tracker/)
+If you'd like to see my progress, or try out the application for yourself, feel free to visit my [Heroku](https://budget-app-cg.herokuapp.com/)